-- Data are collected by Silver Chain via their patient/client administration system ComCare - ComCare is a satellite information system for the purposes of collecting non-admitted activity data - Data are reported monthly to the Department of Health (DoH) as patient-level records which are transferred to DoH securely via the DoH's secure file transfer site and incorporated into the Non-Admitted Patient Data Collection (NAP DC) - Inclusion criteria for this indicator are based on the Silver Chain contract: - People living in the Perth metropolitan area who have an active, progressive and advanced disease, who require access to specialist palliative care services - Access to services where a medical opinion has been obtained resulting in the client being referred for specialist palliative care - Select individual patients (using unique patient identifiers) who have [Silver Chain Service] of HC (Hospice Care) and [Place of death] recorded and [Desired place of death] of HM (Home) or [Desired place of death at first assessment] of HM (Home) who died in the reporting period. - As of 2022-23 Palliative Respite (PAR) is no longer a distinct service provided by Silver Chain and is an element of the HC service, therefore this data element is no longer needed.
+- Data are collected by Silver Chain via their client administration system ComCare. - ComCare is a satellite information system for the purposes of collecting non-admitted activity data. - Data are reported monthly to the Department of Health (DoH) as patient-level records which are transferred to DoH securely via the DoH's secure file transfer site and incorporated into the Non-Admitted Data Collection (NADC). - Inclusion criteria for this indicator are based on the Silver Chain contract: - People living in the Perth metropolitan area who have an active, progressive and advanced disease, who require access to specialist palliative care services, Although not explicitly selected based on address, Silver Chain only provide services in the metropolitan area, - Access to services where a medical opinion has been obtained resulting in the client being referred for specialist palliative care, - Select individual clients (using unique client identifiers) who have [Community Service] of HC (Hospice Care) and [Community place of death] recorded and [Community desired place of death] of HM (Home) or [Community desired place of death at first assessment] of HM (Home) who died in the reporting period, - As of 2022-23 Palliative Respite (PAR) is no longer a distinct service provided by Silver Chain and is an element of the HC service, therefore this data element is no longer needed.

-- [Silver Chain Service] = HC (Hospice Care)

-- [Patient desired place of death] = HM (Home) OR if [Patient desired place of death] is null, [Patient desired place of death at first assessment] = HM (Home)

-- [Place of death] = HM (Home)
+- Community Service] = HC (Hospice Care) Feeder_system_code = SC - [Community desired place of death] = HM (Home) OR if [Community desired place of death] is NULL, [Community desired place of death at first assessment] = HM (Home) [Community desired place of death] = HM or Community desired place of death at first assessment = HM (remove reference to NULL) - [Community place of death] = HM (Home)

-[Silver Chain Service] = HC (Hospice Care) [Patient desired place of death] = HM (Home) OR if [Patient desired place of death] is null, [Patient desired place of death at first assessment] = HM (Home)
+[Community Service] = HC (Hospice Care) [Community desired place of death] = HM (Home)

-- [Date of death] missing or outside reference period - [Place of death] missing accessed the community palliative care service provided by Silver Chain and who died at home after nominating this as their desired place of death.

-[Patient desired place of death] and [Patient desired place of death at first assessment] are both not equal to HM (Home) (including both being missing)
+OR if [Community desired place of death] is NULL, [Community desired place of death at first assessment] = HM (Home) Feeder system code = SC Exclusions:[Date of death] missing or outside reference period [Community place of death] missing [Community desired place of death] and [Community desired place of death at first assessment] are both not equal to HM (Home) (including both being missing) Computation: (Numerator/denominator) x 100 Numerator: Number of people in the Perth metropolitan area who accessed the community palliative care service provided by Silver Chain and who died at home after nominating this as their desired place of death.
+Numerator data elements: Data Element/Data Set [Community Service] [Community desired place of death] [Community desired place of death (at first assessment)] [Date of death] [Community place of death] [Feeder system code] Data Source NADC Guide for use A patient's desired place of death is recorded at the time of initial assessment by Silver Chain.

-Numerator: Number of people in the Perth metropolitan area who

-[Silver Chain Service]

-[Patient desired place of death]

-[Patient desired place of death (at first assessment)]

-[Date of death] [Place of death]

-A patient's desired place of death is recorded at the time of initial assessment by Silver Chain.
 This may be subsequently updated if the patient's wishes change.
-Therefore, [Patient desired place of death] is used where it is not null, otherwise [Patient desired place of death (at first assessment)] is used.

-[Place of death] is not recorded if a patient dies after exiting the Silver Chain community palliative care service.
+Therefore, [Community desired place of death] is used where it is not null, otherwise [Community desired place of death (at first assessment)] is used.
+[Community place of death] is not recorded if a patient dies after exiting the Silver Chain community palliative care service.
 Denominator: Number of people in the Perth metropolitan area who accessed the community palliative care service provided by Silver Chain and who died (at home or elsewhere) after nominating home as their desired place of death.

-[Silver Chain Service]

-[Patient desired place of death]

-[Patient desired place of death (at first assessment)]

-[Date of death]
+Denominator data elements: Data Element/Data Set [Community Service] [Community desired place of death] [Community desired place of death (at first assessment)] [Date of death] [Feeder system code] Data Source NADC

-Data Source NAP DC